NelsonBittencourt/PicArd/hardware/README.md

 PicArd hardware is composed by:

-a) Arduino Uno (in my project a clone R3 version);
+a.
+Arduino Uno (in my project a clone R3 version);
-b) DC-DC step-up (boost) converter and
+b.
+DC-DC step-up (boost) converter and
-c) Bipolar junction transistors to control PIC voltages.
+c.
+Bipolar junction transistors to control PIC voltages.

 As I don't intend to use this circuit frequently, I only assembled it on a breadboard.